ChatGPT

 Risks and Limitations

-ChatGPT and LLMs in general often give confident and plausible generated results, but sometimes they are wrong or do not make sense.
-In AI, these are called hallucinations.
+ChatGPT may produce confident but incorrect responses (hallucinations).
+While improvements have reduced errors, it remains a significant challenge.
 With prompt engineering, ChatGPT can be told to not give an answer unless it has high confidence in the results.
 This can reduce hallucinations but not completely solve the problem.

 Bias